Answers to Business Registration Questions

 For further detail see Oregon Administrative Rules Chapter 160.

 Registering your business name with the Corporation Division is not the same as getting a license.
-Contact the city or county you’re doing business in to get a license or consult the Business Xpress License Directory.
+In Oregon, licenses are issued at the state level by profession or industry, e.g., a medical license or a licensed commercial kitchen.
+Licenses are also issued by some cities and a few counties.
+Consult the Business Xpress License Directory, and contact your city or county.

-The state of Oregon does not assign resale numbers for wholesale purchase.
+The state of Oregon does not assign resale numbers or a “reseller’s permit” for wholesale purchase.
 Use your business registry number to buy wholesale.

 Create and print a resale certificate from the Department of Revenue.